Facebook will soon announce specific plans for its cryptocurrency, i.e., Libra crypto. What exactly does this mean for the crypto world?

 Sending Money via Wechat Pay

-Tencent Holdings Limited provides its users with an extremely simple way to send money via WeChat for some time, but there are still barriers to using this payment service inside and outside of mainland China.
+Tencent Holdings Limited provides its users with a straightforward way to send money via WeChat for some time.
+However, there are still barriers to using this payment service inside and outside of mainland China.

-However, if the cryptocurrency Facebook is as easy to use in the world as Facebook Messenger and the transaction fees are reduced to less than 0.1%, we wish to emphasize that it will be the main international payment tool outside of China.
+However, suppose the cryptocurrency Facebook is as easy to use like Facebook Messenger, and the transaction fees are reduced to less than 0.1%.
+In that case, we wish to emphasize that it will be the leading international payment tool outside China.

 In the end, however, it remains true that Facebook and Tencent have much better prospects than Bitcoin.